 St. Joe State Park boasts four clear lakes, two of which are easily accessible and have excellent swimming beaches with changehouses and restrooms.
 Anglers in search of bass, catfish and crappie can cast their lines into any of the four stocked lakes.
 Man-powered boats and boats with electric trolling motors are allowed on the lakes; the use of gas-powered motors is not permitted.

 Maturing second-growth forests of oak and hickory that are natural to the area cover most of the park.
 The forests are interspersed with native grasslands and a number of intermittent streams and wetlands.
 The Blankshire Savanna and Pimville Prairie can be seen from the bicycle trail and Pimville Road, respectively.
-Excellent picnic sites are available at the Pim day-use area and at the trailheads.
+Excellent picnic sites are available at the Pim Day-Use Area and at the trailheads.
 Picnic shelters are located at various places around the park.
-For a nominal fee, the shelters at the Pim day-use area can be reserved for large group gatherings.
+For a nominal fee, the shelters at the Pim and Monsanto Lake day-use areas can be reserved for large group gatherings.